merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

 Saving/Restarting calculations
 ******************************

-Following is an example of how to save you electronic dansity at the end your calculation using the keyword **CHK_WRITE_DEN**.
+Following is an example of how to save the electron density at the end of a calculation using the keyword **CHK_WRITE_DEN**.

 .. code-block:: none

- DFT B3LYP BASIS=cc-pvDZ CHK_WRITE_DEN
+ DFT B3LYP BASIS=cc-pVDZ CHK_WRITE_DEN

  O         -0.741530        1.752130        2.896280
  H         -1.111151        0.979769        3.352290
  H         -0.920500        2.036450        1.984040

 The density is written to your **DATA FILE**.
 As your **JOB CARD** in your output file states, the default DATA FILE is <filename_prefix>.dat.
-However, you can (I suggest you do) specify a DATA FILE as per the following input file.
+However, we recommend to specify a DATA FILE as per the following input file.

 .. code-block:: none

  $DATA=data_file_name.dat
- DFT B3LYP BASIS=cc-pvDZ CHK_WRITE_DEN
+ DFT B3LYP BASIS=cc-pVDZ CHK_WRITE_DEN

  O         -0.741530        1.752130        2.896280
  H         -1.111151        0.979769        3.352290